 What are the risks of a Breast Lift procedure?

 Mastopexy is a surgical procedure that carries inherent risks such as bleeding, infection, and adverse reaction to anesthesia.
 These complications occur very rarely.
 Risks that women should be aware of as they select their board-certified plastic surgeon to include the potential for:

-- Changes in breast or nipple sensation.
-We typically expect sensation to return within several weeks.
+- Changes in breast or nipple sensation – We typically expect the sensation to return within several weeks.
 However, a small percentage of women do not regain full sensation after their surgery.

 Are breast lifts covered by insurance?

 Most breast lifts are considered cosmetic surgeries.
 The only way most insurance companies cover these is if they are done as part of a mastectomy reconstruction.

 Do you have drooping breasts?
 The breast lift surgery with or without implants might be the right option for you.
 Call (617) 965-9500 to schedule a consultation with Dr. Rick Silverman at his office serving Boston.
 During your consultation, Dr. Silverman can discuss the options available to you in order to achieve your goals.